Krishnayk/Getting_started_with_STM32/blink.md

 ### 3. Enable LED Pin
 - Check whether the onboard LED pin is enabled (**green**).
 - If not, enable it manually.
+- Then go to the main.c file

 ![pin config](https://github.com/user-attachments/assets/31d74560-a599-4fc3-94da-64f5d75d22d9)